brendan-mccaffrey/nets150hw5/README.md

 <img src = "images/9.png" width = 500>

 ## Final Remarks
 And that's it!
 We have developed for you an easy-to-use, powerful tool that works in real-time and will enable you to get an edge over the competition and step-up your investing game to the next level.
-Enjoy!
+We hope you enjoy it and best of luck investing!